Glossary: Concepts for Digital Cultural Analysis

 DIGERATI Modeled on the term literati, this new coinage refers to those deeply knowledgeable about new media culture; often used ironically or in a critical way to suggest the digerati are arrogant in their flaunting of digital hipness and/or excessive in their trendy obsession with latest digital devices.

-DIGITAL DIVIDE The digital divide is a concept gaining popularity during the 1990s to describe the gap between those who had access to computers and high tech devices, verses those who did not.
+DIGITAL DIVIDES The digital divide is a concept gaining popularity during the 1990s to describe the gap between those who had access to computers and high tech devices, verses those who did not.
 The term was made prominent through a series of US government reports, beginning during the Clinton Administration, laying out the statistics regarding the technological "haves" and "have nots," a discrepancy attributable largely to race/ethnicity, income bracket, and/or rural vs. urban location.
-Analysis of the DIGITAL DIVIDE began as a discussion of simple access to hardware, but evolved to look at a number of social and cultural factors that additionally impacted one's ability to fully utilize new technologies.
-More complex understands of the full nature of various digital divides has led to a multifaceted approach labeled TECHNOLOGY FOR SOCIAL INCLUSION.
+Analysis of the digital divide began as a discussion of simple access to hardware, but evolved to look at a number of social and cultural factors that additionally impacted one's ability to fully utilize new technologies.
+More complex understands of the full nature of various digital divides has led to a multifaceted approach often labeled technology for social inclusion.

-DIGITEXTUALITY Coined by Anna Everett, this concept plays off the literary term "intertextuality" (Kristeva) and refers to the complex relationships among digital texts and among various digitized media.
-Everett uses the term in conjunction with the concept of media CONVERGENCE, arguing that on the one hand digital media reduce all media to certain "zeros and ones" samenesss, but on the other hand older media like TV and radio are given new life and intensity as they move through the Net onto laptops and smartphones.
+DIGITEXTUALITY Coined by Anna Everett, this concept plays off the literary term "intertextuality" (Kristeva), and refers to the complex relationships among digital texts and among various digitized media.
+Everett uses the term in conjunction with the concept of media convergence, arguing that on the one hand digital media reduce all media to certain "zeros and ones,” to sameness, but on the other hand older media like TV and radio are given new life and intensity as they move through the Net onto laptops, tablets and smartphones.

 DOMESTICATION (OF TECHNOLOGY) The processes by which computers and new media devices moved increasingly from work environments (businesses, schools) into the home and other personal spaces, beginning perhaps with the first "personal computers" and proceeding apace, due to both technical innovations (decreasing size, increasing speed) and cultural value changes.

-ESSENTIALISM is the belief that there are certain ESSENTIAL human traits that are unchanged by history, as opposed to a "social constructionist" view that traits that seem essential were in fact created over time through social interactions that can therefore be changed.
+ESSENTIALISM is the generally false belief that there are certain “essential,” innate human traits that are unchanged by history, as opposed to a "social constructionist" view that traits that seem essential were in fact created over time through social interactions that can therefore be changed.
 Racial essentialists argue that all members of a racial group share certain basic characteristics or qualities that mark them as inherently different from members of other racial groups.
 Biologists, however, have abandoned the category of race as genetically meaningless.
 Gender essentialists believe certain inherent features of masculinity and femininity exist across all cultures and all time, a point of view challenged by the sheer diversity of women and across the time and geography around the globe.

 FRAMING NARRATIVE In game studies, the storyline surrounding the action in any given game, in contrast to the "in-game" narrative.